Skip to main content

 Both Sri Lanka's navy and the air force said they were not releasing footage of the rescue because it involved the military of another state.

-Police stepped up security outside the Galle hospital as the wounded Iranians were brought there by the local navy.
+Police stepped up security outside the Galle hospital as the wounded Iranians were brought there.

 Source: AFP/ec